 Billed as the Azure Pricing Arrangement (APA), the agreement builds on the Digital Transformation Arrangement (DTA) than has existed between Microsoft and the CCS since 2018 and runs until April 2021.

-This has covered the provision of Microsoft software products including Windows 10, Office 365 andto public sector organisations, as well as cloud and security solutions.
+This has covered the provision of Microsoft software products including Windows 10, Office 365 and Microsoft Teams to public sector organisations, as well as cloud and security solutions.

-The amended agreement means that all eligible public sector organizations under the DTA agreement will have discounted access to, such as AI and analytics, blockchain and big data application.
+The amended agreement means that all eligible public sector organizations under the DTA agreement will have discounted access to Microsoft Azure business tools, such as AI and analytics, blockchain and big data application.

 Microsoft said the agreement would support organizations that used multiple cloud providers or hybrid solutions that stored some data on their own servers and some in the public cloud.

-According tomulti-cloud use is now mainstream, with more than half of organizations (53%) now using multiple public and private cloud systems.
+According to recent data from IT analytics firm Flexera, multi-cloud use is now mainstream, with more than half of organizations (53%) now using multiple public and private cloud systems.